-The Board of Neurosurgery has detailed SET Program Regulations which provide a comprehensive reference from trainees and supervisors.
-The SET Program Regulations incorporate all policies relating to training and are compliant with generic College policies or make reference where appropriate.
-The SET Program Regulations are reviewed and modified at least twice yearly to ensure they remain compliant and consistent with generic College policies and terminology.
+The Board of Neurosurgery has detailed Training Program Regulations which provide a comprehensive reference from Trainees and Supervisors.
+The Training Program Regulations incorporate all policies relating to training and are compliant with generic College policies.
+The Training Program Regulations are reviewed and modified at least twice yearly to ensure they remain compliant and consistent with generic College policies and terminology.